A few years ago, an airline lost my luggage. And being the zen master that I am, you can guess how I reacted.

-A curious thing happened on that trip though: After a couple days without my “stuff,” I no longer missed them.
-I enjoyed those first 2 days of my vacation a lot more than I usually did because I was dressed and ready to go in 30 minutes.
+A curious thing happened on that trip though: After a couple days without my “stuff,” I no longer missed them and enjoyed those first 2 days of my vacation a lot more than I usually did because, for one, I was dressed and ready to go in 30 minutes every morning.

-And thus began my journey to what I now call, my mini-minimalist wardrobe.
+And thus began my journey to what I now call, my semi-minimalist wardrobe.
 (They did find my suitcase, BTW.)